 The thesis work can comprise basic research or a practical project.
 Students are encouraged to start their thesis work as early as possible.
-Usually after completing two semesters of course work, the student will be asked to work with a faculty advisor to choose a suitable master's thesis topic and prepare a thesis proposal.
-Thereafter, the student completes the project and writes a thesis.
-The master's thesis will project is conducted over a period of two semesters.
+For Thesis I, the student will be asked to work with a faculty advisor to choose a suitable master's thesis topic and prepare a thesis proposal.
+The master's thesis project will be conducted over a period of two semesters.